Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 8) From the main menu in AMAP select #6 (Rust Updated/Installer) and then create a config file with #6.
 Follow the instructions.

 9) Now from the same Rust Installer/Update screen select #3.
-	This will install the rust server automatically.
+	This will install the Rust server automatically.

 10) Once the installation is completed copy the configs you made in step 8.
 Use # 7 in the Rust Installer/Update.

-11) Now start the rust server with option #
+11) Now start the Rust server with option #4 in Server Management.